ryanwest-cr/erikcastricum-nginx-reverseproxy/README.md

 This plugin allows you to run Nginx in front of Apache2 as a reverse proxy on servers managed through the ISPConfig3 Control Panel.

+This is fork of https://github.com/Rackster/ispconfig3-nginx-reverse-proxy

+# Added features

+- local customization in nginx config
+- added letsencrypt support

 ## How it works

 In general, it just creates the Nginx vhost files for your sites.